mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 "What are you doing?"
 She asked.
 I checked that her cords were tight and robe was creased correctly.

-"Whatever it is you'll be arguing today, I'm here for you."
+"Whatever it is you'll be arguing today," I said, "I'll be here when you return."

 I embraced her as if she was going on a long journey.
 She was never too fond of touch, but today she raised her arms to reciprocate.

-"Thank you.
-Liffa."
+"Thank you, Liffa."

 Kipnu walked up to us, and she loosened up enough to hug the both of us before opening the door to the outside.
 He and I watched as she entered the daylight without looking back.
-Her assistant Pomri, and her saffa stood by along the parkway, looking as palatial as always.
-The two of them together always gave me an uneasy feeling.
+Her assistant Pomri stood by with her saffa along the parkway, looking as palatial as always.
+The two of them together always gave me an uneasy feeling. _How strange for a maman to envy hae woman's assistant_.

 "What's going on between you two?"
 Kipnu asked again.